 For more information, check out the Project-Based Learning launch page on one of our favorite educational resource sights, Edutopia.org.

-Our activities are geared towards providing our students with a framework of skills from which they can set and achieve goals, show empathy for others, build positive relationships, and make good decisions.
+Our after school routine for kids is geared towards providing a framework of skills from which they can set and achieve goals, show empathy for others, build positive relationships, and make good decisions.

 Asking questions that investigate how we actually know what we think we know is a cornerstone of the Western educational tradition.
 For students of any age, these types of inquiries are surprisingly effective at switching students’ brains into the ‘on’ position and keeping them that way.